Cognitive Behavioral Therapy (CBT) In Charlottesville, Virginia

-Cognitive Behavioral Therapy feels like normal therapy.
-But our therapists develop structured plans and follow them so that you can overcome your struggles in a way that feels purposeful.
-CBT focuses on finding the deeper root of problems and addressing them in ways that last so that you don’t need us forever.
-Our wait list is usually short.
-True Cognitive Behavioral Therapists often have shorter wait lists because their clients tend to improve and, when they feel ready, move forward without needing therapy.
+Cognitive Behavioral Therapy (CBT) may feel like regular therapy, but our therapists create structured plans and follow them so that you can work through your struggles in a way that feels intentional and purposeful.
+CBT gets to the root of problems — the thoughts, beliefs, and habits that are holding you back — and addresses them in ways that last, so that you don’t need us forever.
+We accept Anthem Blue Cross Blue Shield (including Healthkeepers and most out-of-state plans), Aetna, and Tricare East.
+Our wait list is typically short.
+True Cognitive Behavioral Therapists often have shorter wait lists because their clients tend to improve and, when they feel ready, move forward on their own.
 Click here to learn more about CBT.

 Counselor photo